 2019) evaluates the safety, pharmacokinetics, and pharmacodynamics of the combination and identifies a dose for the Phase 2 part of the trial.
 The Phase 2 part of the trial will evaluate efficacy of the combination with response rate being the primary endpoint.
-It is expected that Phase 2 will start at the end of calendar 2019 or early calendar 2020.
+It is expected that Phase 2 will start during the first half of calendar 2020.
 Pfizer will provide talazoparib, Zenith will provide ZEN-3694, and both parties are funding the study, with Pfizer funding up to \$2.9 million, or approximately 50%, of the shared study costs.